Namespaces and permissions¶

 namespaces:

-Performing the same command using admin’s token will provide results, as admin has access to the default
+Performing the same command using Alice’s token will provide results, as Alice has access

 namespace:

-When Bob tries to run a workflow on the foo
+When Dave tries to run a workflow on the foo

 namespace, he gets an error: